return42/sphkerneldoc/linux_src_doc/include/linux/netdevice_h.rst

     XXX: need comments on this one

 prio_tc_map
-    need comments on this one
+    XXX: need comments on this one

 fcoe_ddp_xid
     Max exchange id for FCoE LRO by ddp